rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 )
 ```

-Similarly we do not always need the implementation for all three event handlers.
+Similarly, we do not always need the implementation for all three event handlers.
 If we only want to handle the *OnNext* events and
 discard the *OnError* and *OnCompleted* events, we only provide the first lambda expression.
 Note that these events still happen,
 but that you just do not handle them!